bpucker/FlavonoidFriday/README.md

 </a>

 [Busche et al., 2021](https://doi.org/10.3389/fpls.2021.701780) characterized three members of the 2-oxoglutarate-dependent dioxygenase (ODD) family in _Musa acuminata_.
 First, flavanone 3-hydroxylase (F3H), flavonol synthase (FLS), and anthocyanidin synthase (ANS) functions were checked through a bioconversion assay.
 Next, these functions were also validated _in planta_ through complementation of the corresponding _Arabidopsis thaliana_ mutant lines.
 This study provides the basis for genetic engineering of banana plants towards enhanced antioxidant activity and increased nutritional value (biofortification).

+### (40) Proanthocyanidins ###

+> **_<a href="https://github.com/bpucker/FlavonoidFriday">TWEET</a>:_** Proanthocyanidins (PAs) comprise 2-30 subunits.
+Polymerization of the flavan-3-ols subunits still poses questions #FlavonoidFriday (details:  )

+[Constable, 2018](10.1021/acs.jafc.8b02950) reviews the current knowlede about proanthocyanidins (PAs).
+While the biosynthesis of the flavan-3-ol precursors is well understood, the polymerization to PAs still poses questions.
+2,3-cis-flavan-3-ols (epicatechin, epigallocatechin) and 2,3-trans-flavan-3-ols (catechin, gallocatechin) are PA subunits.
+Between 2 and 30 of these subunits are connected in the polymerization process.
+PAs are abundant in trees and in the coats of seeds.
+Living tissues contain PAs in the central vacuole.
+It is assumed that MATE transporteres are required to import 3-O-glycosylated precursors thus the polymerization might happen in the vacuole.
+The closely related species _Populus angustifolia_ and _P. fremontii_ differ substantially in their polymer size thus indicating an enzymatic basis.
+The hydroxylation of the B-ring can differ between precursors with procyanidin-type subunits beeing the most abundant onces in most species.
+The biosynthesis of prodelphinidin-type precursors requires F3'5'H activity.
+Further decoration of PAs with acyl groups is possible and might boost their health benefits.